CrafterKolyan/todo/README.md

 ## Features
 - Your ToDo List is saved purely on your computer via cookies
+- ToDo List is saved on any change
-- ToDo List is saved between reloads
+- ToDo List is saved between reloads of webpage

 ## Tested in browsers
 - Chrome